mishra1010/DataScience/readme.md

 Next we will convert query (ex- where is flexbox taught?) to embeddings (step 4) and match with above embeddings for similarity

+# Day 144 - Pulling top matching chunks

+Get similar chunks to the input query

+use cosine similarity, np.vstack to convert list of arrays to 2D and then flatten to get 1D